Polymorph-Intelligence/RoninHand/README.md

 ## License

-The RoninHand project is released under two different open-source licenses.
+This project is made available under a dual-license structure.
+The project as a whole is licensed under the Apache 2.0 License, with specific exceptions for the mechanical design files.

+### Overall Project & Software

+The RoninHand project, including all documentation, software, and code, is licensed under the **Apache 2.0 License**.
+Please see the `LICENSE` file for the full text.

-### Mechanical Design & Files
+### Mechanical Design Files

-The mechanical design, including all CAD and STL files, is licensed under the **Creative Commons Attribution 4.0 International License**.
-This means you are free to share and adapt the design for any purpose, even commercially, as long as you give appropriate credit.
+All mechanical design files, including CAD and STL files, are an exception to the above and are licensed separately under the **Creative Commons Attribution 4.0 International License**.
+This allows you to share and adapt the design for any purpose, even commercially, as long as you give appropriate credit.

 [![CC BY 4.0][cc-by-shield]][cc-by]

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-### Software & Code

-All software, firmware, and code are licensed under the **Apache 2.0 License**.
-Please see the `LICENSE` file for details.